 Our partner organizations have teams on the ground in Nepal, delivering supplies and working to address health care needs of countless victims.
 Available medicines and supplies are being depleted quickly.

 Your AAFP Foundation is currently seeking financial support to help ensure medicine, medical supplies, hygiene kits, and other critical supplies make it to the area and meet the needs of families affected by this devastating crisis.

 Your AAFP Foundation helps those in need at home and around the world.
 During times of disaster, your Foundation ensures timely and effective aid by working with partner organizations specializing in rapid-response, on-the-ground support.

 In giving to your AAFP Foundation, you are assured that your dollars are going directly to provide health care, clean water and infection control in this devastated area.
-Our partner relief agencies, Heart to Heart International and International Medical Corps are mobilizing efforts to bring aid to the region, and International Medical Corps already has a team on-the-ground in the Philippines.
-Both of our partner organizations are working to provide food, water, and medicine to the hardest hit areas as quickly as possible.
+Our partner relief agencies, Heart to Heart International and International Medical Corps are in Nepal bringing aid to the region.

 Heart to Heart International is a global humanitarian organization that works to improve health and to respond to the needs of disaster victims worldwide.
 They offer a wide range of disaster and non-disaster volunteer opportunities both domestically and internationally, including short- and long-term volunteering and service opportunities.

 International Medical Corps (IMC)

 IMC is a global humanitarian nonprofit organization dedicated to saving lives and relieving suffering through health care training and relief and development programs.
 It offers a range of disaster and non-disaster volunteer opportunities.
 Established in 1984 by volunteer doctors and nurses, IMC is a private, voluntary, nonpolitical, and nonsectarian organization.